Boundaries & Consent in Tantra and Bodywork

-Understanding Boundaries and Consent in Tantra
+Understanding Boundaries and Consent in Tantra and Somatic Sex Therapy

-At its core, consent in tantra means mutual, enthusiastic agreement that is fully informed and freely given.
+At its core, consent means mutual, enthusiastic agreement that is fully informed and freely given.
 It is always reversible and must be rooted in ongoing awareness.
 Both client and practitioner enter the session with a shared understanding of what is involved, and this agreement continues to evolve moment by moment throughout the experience.

-Boundaries as a Spiritual Practice
+Boundaries as a Spiritual and Therapeutic Practice

 For the practitioner, maintaining consistent boundaries is part of holding the sacred container of the session.
 If a practitioner begins to shift or blur their boundaries during the session, it can cause confusion or a sense of emotional unsafety for the client.
 For this reason, the practitioner’s boundaries should be clearly established before the session begins and remain unwavering throughout.